fbpx

-Australian Colonies and the Development of the Rule of Law in Australia
+Development of the Rule of Law and Democratic Institutions in early colony of Australia

-These democratic institutions and values did not appear by chance but were developed over more than 200 years on Australian soil and over 800 years from England stemming back to the Magna Carta.
+Australian democratic institutions are reliant on the rule of law with a parliamentary democracy that are supported by an independent judiciary and a free press.
+They have not appeared by chance but were developed over more than 200 years on Australian soil and over 800 years from England stemming back to the Magna Carta.

-These institutions are not static nor for the protection of one group of people.
-They are grounded in the rule of law, where all people no matter their background, race, wealth, religion or gender are provided with equal and fair access to the protection of the law and their human rights.
+These institutions have not been static nor for the protection of one group of people.
+They have relied upon brave Australians who have stood up for our values to ensure all people no matter their background, race, wealth, religion or gender are provided with equal and fair access to the protection of the law and their human rights.

 An Ancient People